4rt-Net/4rt-Net/README.md

 - :space_invader: Cyber Apocalypse 2021 (Hack the Box)
 - :space_invader: Cyber Apocalypse 2022 (Hack the Box)
 - :snowflake:     Cyber Santa 2021      (Hack the Box)
--

 - [Other]
-- :boom: Nahamcon 2022
+- :boom: Nahamcon 2022 :boom:
-- Team: Missing Brainwaves 404
+- Team Name: Missing Brainwaves 404
 - Points: 734
 - Team Members: 1
 - Placing: 854/4034
--

 - If you like what you see, or have some advice on the scraps on here, throw me a message! :)